Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 This is a letter from me to you should you find yourself having a really, really hard day.

-Tuck it away in some digital folder, bookmark it, soak in the words and then repeat them back to yourself the next time you find your mind reeling, your chest fiery with anxiety, your mind whirling with wondering, your emotions big and raw.
+Tuck it away in some digital folder, bookmark it, soak in the words of comfort and then repeat them back to yourself the next time you find your mind reeling, your chest fiery with anxiety, your mind whirling with wondering, your emotions big and raw.

 I want to share with you a few words of comfort for very hard days.